 Last February, I enjoyed a FABULOUS holiday in the incredibly beautiful Maldives.
-You can read my trip reports here (with a climax next week, when I publish my long-awaited review of the PHENOMENAL Soneva Jani resort):
+You can read my trip reports here:

 - Review: Qatar Airways B787 Dreamliner Business Class Brussels to Doha

 - Review: Qatar Airways A330 Business Class Doha to Male

 - Review: The St Regis Maldives Vommuli

 - Review: Largest overwater villa in the Maldives

 - Review: Transfer from Park Hyatt to Male airport (today)

 - Review: Soneva Jani (most amazing resort in the Maldives)

 - Review: SriLankan A330 Business Class Male to Doha (via Colombo)

 Today (May 10, 2017): Review of the transfer from Park Hyatt Maldives Hadahaa to Male airport.